 After that, create a new DWORD (32-bit) Value and name it:

 Then double-click to open after creating.
 Change the data value to 4.

 That should do it.

-This post showed you how to set default home and startup page in Microsoft Edge browser.
+This post showed you how to set the default home and startup page in the Microsoft Edge browser.
 If you find any error above, please use the comment form below to report.